-Once underlying metal trim/flashing is in place, panel installation can begin.
-Mechanical standing seam metal roofing systems employ special clips for proper installation.
-A panel clip, crimped (rolled) with opposite ends of two metal panels, becomes part of a seam.
-A rolled or formed seam bonds and forms the individual panels into a single roof layer.
+Once all underlying metal trim/flashing are in place, panel installation can begin.
+155SLAllSeam metal roofing panels use a snap-lock and clip system to join panels together and properly attach them to the substrate.
+A panel clip, snapped between the opposite ends of two metal panels, becomes part of a seam.
 Installation starts with the overlap side of metal panel along the gable.
-It is critical to set the first panel square to the eave and ridge since it will be used as a baseline for remaining panels.
+It is critical to set the first panel square to the eave and ridge since it will be used as a baseline for the remaining panels.
 If the first panel is not set square, subsequently installed panels will also not be square impacting appearance and long-term performance of the metal roof.